zeeshanali/Online-Help/docs/Creating_new_lustre_fs_3_0.md

     mkdir <lustre_mount_point>/<parent_folder_to_contain_this_MDT>/<subdirectory_name>
     ```

-**Note:** Intel® Manager for Lustre* software will automatically assign OST indices in a distributed fashion across servers to permit striping.
+**Note:** Integrated Manager for Lustre* software will automatically assign OST indices in a distributed fashion across servers to permit striping.

 **Note:** If you plan to enable HSM for this file system, see the chapter [Configuring and using Hierarchical Storage Management](Config_and_using_HSM_6_0.md/#6.0) to setup HSM.